Lightning-AI/pytorch-lightning/README.md

 **[View the docs here](https://williamfalcon.github.io/pytorch-lightning/)**

 ## What is it?
-Lightning defers training and validation loop logic to you.
+Lightning is a very lightweight wrapper on PyTorch.
+It defers core training and validation logic to you and automes the rest.
 It guarantees correct, modern best practices for the core training logic.

 ## Why do I want to use lightning?